tomatminceddata/PowerBIemail/README.md

 C:\@Stopwords\Stopwords.txt
 Please be aware that this is a simplified solution.
 This solution just considers english stopwords.
 If you are dealing with multiple languages you have to consider multiple stopwords files and also cultural nuances can become important.
 ## appKeyTextAnalytics
 Here you have to place the application key.
 This key can be found on the overview page of your Azure text analytics page.
 For the beginning I recommend that you omit this Parameter, and ignore all the errors.
-This will help to safe money, even if the usage of the Cognitive Services is worth all of it (but this is just my personal point of view)
+This will help to safe money, even if the usage of the Cognitive Services is worth all of it (but this is just my personal point of view).

+If you omit this and/or the next parameter.
+The custom function will not work (of course, but there will also no costs :-)

 ## endpointTextAnalyticsKeyPhrases
 This points to the endpoint of the Key Phrases api and may look like this: https://northeurope.api.cognitive.microsoft.com/text/analytics/v2.0/keyPhrases